-As the new school year approaches, how will you manage your kid’s art projects and the heaps of paintings, drawings and craft creations?
+As the new school year approaches, how will you manage organizing kid’s art projects and the heaps of paintings, drawings and craft creations?
 Whether you have a preschooler’s colorful stick figures or a teen’s 3-D science presentation, here’s a solution that I love!

 Many years ago, before I was in the digital mode for photography, and pre-smart phones, I read about an idea that stuck with me: take pictures of your children’s art work and then assemble a book of the pictures.
 I’ve only done this for the last three school years, but with everything electronic now, it’s a task that’s quite easy, with a little organization.
 (So why haven’t I started last school year’s book yet?)